james-see/elector/README.md

 ELECTRON has known security issues with using an unsandboxed version of chromium.
 The roadmap is to use the electron-prebuilt module from Brave browser since they re-sandboxed and fixed a lot of the security issues related to potential for XSS attacks.

 ### FORK ME:
 Please fork and make this better.
+READ the [CONTRIBUTING](https://github.com/jamesacampbell/elector/blob/master/CONTRIBUTING.md) doc for tips on how to help with this project.
+Thank you!

 here is how to run it yourself: